 "AiRifle" will require guns on board

-WASHINGTON, D.C. -- In a surprise announcement, the National Rambo Association (NRA) announced today that it has purchased ailing Monument Airlines for US$22.8 billion.
+WASHINGTON, D.C. -- In a surprise announcement, the National Rambo Association (NRA) announced today that it has purchased ailing Monument Airlines for $22.8 billion.
 In a statement released by the NRA, it noted that the new airline will establish its headquarters in Crawford, TX and will allow all current Monument employees the opportunity to transfer into new positions there as soon as new bunkers have been completed.

 In order to turn around the ailing airline, the new owners have petitioned the Federal Aviation Administration (FAA) for a waiver allowing passengers to carry firearms aboard.
 According to an official at the new airline, the NRA wants to "make it a requirement that every passenger on board our flights be armed.
 We view this requirement as a sure way to discourage in-flight hijackings."